Learn to fuel the gymnast for optimal performance and longevity in the sport.

-This is a way to describe the physical and psychological effects of inadequate energy intake on athletes.
-It creates the space to erase the previous limitations of females with disordered eating, amenorrhea, and stress fractures, as these are only a few of the symptoms of inadequate energy availability.
+It’s a way to describe the physical and psychological effects of inadequate energy intake on athletes.
+It creates the space to erase the previous limitations of females with disordered eating, amenorrhea, and stress fractures.
+After all, these are only a few of the symptoms of inadequate energy availability.

-Males and females both can suffer from under fueling.
-This fact is extremely important considering males used to not be capable of being diagnosed with any issue, due the triad being for females only.
+Males and females both can suffer from under-fueling.
+This is extremely important considering males were not capable of being diagnosed with any issue.
+The triad was for females only.

-Many gymnasts have RED-S as they simply are not taught from a young age just how much energy they need to fuel 20+ hours a week of training.
+Many gymnasts have RED-S. They simply are not taught from a young age how much energy they need to fuel 20+ hours a week of training.

-It’s important to review in depth the ramifications of RED-S, so that awareness and early identification can occur to help improve performance, recovery, and longevity in the sport.
+It’s important to review in depth the ramifications of RED-S. Awareness and early identification can help improve performance, recovery, and longevity in the sport.

-When the brain senses there is not enough energy availably to support a baby, the hypothalamus down regulates production of gonadotropin releasing hormone.
+When the brain senses there is not enough energy available to support a baby, the hypothalamus down regulates the production of gonadotropin releasing hormone.
 Once this hormone is released, it stimulates the ovaries to produce estrogen and progesterone.

 This initially leads to irregular periods and then complete cessation of them all together if the energy deficit is not resolved.
-Inadequate nutrition is one of the main reasons many gymnasts do not get their period until they are 16,17,18, or after they retire from the sport.
+Inadequate nutrition is one of the main reasons many gymnasts do not get their period until they are 16,17, or 18.
+Or not until after they retire from the sport.
 Although they are told it is normal, it is most definitely NOT normal to get a period that late.
 This can lead to serious health ramifications that will jeopardize an athlete’s career and must be resolved.

-On occasion there are some gymnasts who are “genetically normal” to not start their period until age 15 or 16, but this is rare.
+On occasion, some gymnasts are “genetically normal” to not start their period until age 15 or 16.
+However, this is rare.
 An athlete should first look at family history and see at what age the females started their periods.
-However, keep in mind it’s very common for mothers of gymnasts to also have been athletes or former gymnasts, which means it is quite likely they were under fueling if they didn’t start their period until after 15.
-If the gymnast’s family has a trend of starting their periods around age 11 and the gymnast is showing no signs of puberty at age 14, there is a pretty high chance that this is caused by under fueling or RED-S.
+Keep in mind though, it’s very common for mothers of gymnasts to also have been athletes or former gymnasts.
+This means it is quite likely they were under-fueling if they didn’t start their period until after 15.
+Take for example the gymnasts whose family has a trend of starting their periods around age 11.
+If the athlete is showing no signs of puberty at age 14, there is a pretty high chance that this is caused by under-fueling or the gymnast has RED-S.

-Another organ system that gets disrupted when under fueling occurs is loss of bone regeneration and repair.
+Another organ system that gets disrupted when under-fueling occurs is loss of bone regeneration and repair.
 When a gymnast does not get her period, the level of estrogen is too low which actually causes bone loss.
-This is one of the main reasons stress fractures are a huge problem in gymnastics because the athlete does not have enough energy to build or maintain bone mass.
+This is one of the main reasons stress fractures are a huge problem in gymnastics.
+The athlete does not have enough energy to build or maintain bone mass.

-Doctors and physical therapists often think it is just a regular stress fracture, but for this specific population of athletes most stress fractures are due to RED-S, not overuse or a freak accident.
-This is why it is beneficial to correct the under fueling in the gymnasts in order to help them to be able to recover after training and minimize injuries.
+Doctors and physical therapists often think it is just a regular stress fracture.
+But for this specific population of athletes, most stress fractures in gymnasts are due to RED-S, not overuse or a freak accident.
+This is why it is beneficial to correct the under-fueling in the gymnasts to help them be able to recover after training and minimize injuries.

-Putting a gymnast on oral contraceptives that contain estrogen will not protect the bones, as the hormones are metabolized sooner at the liver than the endogenously produced hormone.
-Many high level gymnasts have a false reassurance of their “health” because they’re on oral contraceptives, which masks under fueling by way of monitoring the menstrual cycle.
-The monthly “period” from some forms of birth control is not a real ovulatory period, it’s just a “withdrawal” bleed that occurs in response to a drastic drop in estrogen and progesterone.
+Putting a gymnast on oral contraceptives that contain estrogen will not protect the bones.
+The hormones are metabolized sooner at the liver than the endogenously produced hormone.
+Many high-level gymnasts have a false reassurance of their “health” because they’re on oral contraceptives.
+Which masks under-fueling by way of monitoring the menstrual cycle.
+The monthly “period” from some forms of birth control is not a real ovulatory period.
+It’s just a “withdrawal” bleed that occurs in response to a drastic drop in estrogen and progesterone.

 When a gymnast continues to train with RED-S, she will continue to lose bone mass and is at greater risk of injury.
 The only way to correct and reverse the bone loss (which is not always reversible) is a resolution of inadequate energy availability, along with adequate calcium and vitamin D.

-The often-overlooked aspect of under fueling is the negative metabolic adaptions that occur, which can negatively affect body composition as well as unintentionally reducing food intake to control weight and shape.
+The often-overlooked aspect of under-fueling is the negative metabolic adaptions that occur.
+This can negatively affect body composition as well as unintentionally reducing food intake to control weight and shape.

 When not enough fuel is given to the body, it is going to do everything it can to conserve the energy that is being put into it.
 Often body temperature decreases because the calories need to be conserved for more important purposes like keeping their vital organs alive.